yarisvt/tyk-docs/tyk-docs/content/transform-traffic/request-body.md

 ### Template

-You could use a golang template that looks like this to transform it into a different format:
+You could use a Golang template that looks like this to transform it into a different format:

 ```{.copyWrapper}
 {